dialoguemd/covid-19/src/regions/ca/info/ca-qc/reporting.md

 ## Québec: COVID-19 Online Evaluation Questionnaire and Self-Care Guide - COVID-19

-Quebec has developed a preliminary coronavirus [COVID-19 Online Evaluation Questionnaire](https://covid19.quebec.ca/evaluation/).

-You must complete the questionnaire, indicating your personal information, including your address and your Health Insurance Card number.
-This information will allow us to carry out a personalized follow-up of your situation.
-It is necessary to fill out a form for each person.

-You must have an email address and a Quebec Health Insurance Card to use this service.
-Otherwise, call 1-877-644-4545.
+Anyone, registered or not registered with a family doctor, who has symptoms and who has, or thinks they have, a need for family medicine consultation in order to obtain a clinical evaluation by a nurse and be referred as necessary to the appropriate resource should telephone 1 877 644-4545.
+As a result, screening and assessment forms are no longer accessible.
+However, follow-up will be done for all requests being processed.
+For Service Quebec workers, please refer to your supervisor for more information.

-The [Self-Care Guide](https://publications.msss.gouv.qc.ca/msss/en/document-002492/) is designed to help each individual make the best possible decisions regarding their own health and that of their families during the coronavirus COVID-19 pandemic.
-Specifically, it sets down the best means for protection against the coronavirus disease (COVID-19) and provides information about self-care, basic care for family members, and information about when and where to consult a doctor, if medical care is required.
+The [Self-Care Guide](https://publications.msss.gouv.qc.ca/msss/en/document-002492/) is designed to enable Quebecers to make the best possible decisions to protect their health and the health of their loved ones during the COVID-19 pandemic.
+More specifically, it indicates to them how best to protect themselves against COVID-19, take care of themselves and provide basic care to their family circle, and know where and when to consult if the need arises for care services.

 ## Quebec: Who should I contact if I think I have COVID-19?